About the Journal

-We encourage retraction, correction and expression of concern for papers that are published with the International Journal of Communication.
+We encourage retraction, correction and expression of concern for papers that are published in our journal.
 A retraction may be initiated by our editors, or by the author(s) of the papers (or their institution).
 In rare cases, retraction is accompanied by apologies for the previous error and/or expressions of gratitude to persons who disclosed the error to the author.
-Expression of concerns is also suggested in the same manner as in the case of retraction or correction.
+Expression of concern is also suggested in the same manner as in the case of retraction or correction.

 Fraudulent Research and Research Misconduct

 In the event that we detect fraudulent research and or research misconduct by our author, our response will be to collaborate with the relevant editor(s), COPE, and other appropriate institutions or organisations, to investigate.
 Any publication found to include fraudulent contents will be retracted, or an appropriate correction or expression of concern will be issued.